Help Us Turn Type 1 Into Type None!

 Type 1 Diabetes strikes both children and adults at any age.
 It comes on suddenly, causes insulin dependence for life, and carries with it the constant threat of devastating complications and death.
 Through insulin therapy and blood glucose monitoring we manage Joshua's diabetes, or more accurately, attempt to control the chaos.
 Managing diabetes is a 24/7/365 operation; we check Joshua's blood glucose levels periodically throughout the day and night, every day and every night.
 There is nothing more terrifying than catching him in an unbelievable low in the middle of the night and knowing had we not checked him right then he would have slipped away into a deeper sleep, never waking up again.

 Two years ago Joshua asked, “Dad, how much longer do I have to have diabetes?
 I don't want it anymore.”
 Heartbroken and knowing T1D is a lifelong disease I responded, “You only have to have it until there is a cure.”

 Until there is a cure.
-When Type 1 Diabetes has him feeling sick to his stomach, pausing while he's playing to change out his insulin pump site or enduring yet another poke on his finger for a glucose check, Joshua holds on to the thought that one day there will be a cure.
-That one day Type 1 will become Type none.
+When T1D has him feeling sick to his stomach from high blood sugar, pausing while he's playing to change out his insulin pump site, leaving class with a buddy to safely reach the nurse's office to treat a hypoglycemic episode, or enduring yet another poke on his finger for a glucose check, Joshua holds on to the thought that one day there will be a cure.
+That one day Type 1 will become Type None.

 Will you help that thought become a reality?

-From the bottom of our hearts, we thank you very much.
+From the bottom of our hearts, thank you!

 The Alexander Family